TeeShema/Marketing-Performance-Optimization-and-Spend-Efficiency-Analysis/README.md

 <img width="523" height="428" alt="image" src="https://github.com/user-attachments/assets/576fc05a-8755-4ae0-b728-e0310f854096" />

-The primary bottleneck in the funnel occurs at the top: from impressions to clicks which means reach is not the bottleneck, engagement(click) is
+The primary bottleneck in the funnel occurs at the top: from Impressions to Clicks which means reach is not the bottleneck, engagement(click) is.

 12.2M impressions → 319K clicks
 → CTR ≈ 2.6%